TEST 2: Combustion Gases Expelled From An Open Radiator

 - Cylinder #4 = 0 PSI

 CASE 1: All cylinder compression readings where normal.
-This tells you that the head gasket is OK.
+These compression gauge readings confirm that the head gasket is OK and not burned at a point between two cylinders.

-CASE 2: Two side by side cylinders had 0 PSI compression.
-This engine compression reading confirms that the head gasket is burned thru' at the point between those two cylinders.
+CASE 2: Two side by side cylinders had 0 PSI Compression: This engine compression reading confirms that the head gasket is burned thru' at the point between those two cylinders.
+You will need to replace the head gasket.